1. Home

-The History of the Side Rule
+The History of the Slide Rule

-Slide rule
+Slide rule on a mechanical drawing

 Before we had calculators we had slide rules.
-The circular (1632) and rectangular (1620) slide rules were invented by Episcopalian minister and mathematician William Oughtred.
+The circular (1632) and rectangular (1620) slide rules were invented by an Episcopalian minister and mathematician William Oughtred.

 History of the Slide Rule